kaisenlinux/manpages-dev/packages/nc.md

      Modified for Debian port by Aron Xu ⟨aron@debian.org⟩.

 CAVEATS
      UDP port scans using the -uz combination of flags will always report success irrespective of the target machine's state.
 However, in conjunction with a traffic sniffer either on the target machine or an intermediary device, the -uz combination could be useful for communications diagnostics.
-Note that the amount of UDP traffic generated may be limited either due to hardware resources and/or configuration settings.
+Note that the amount of UDP traffic generated may be limited ei‐ ther due to hardware resources and/or configuration settings.

 BSD                                                                                  February 12, 2020                                                                                 BSD